Our Top 5 Favourite Overnight Spots of 2019

 We’re often alone when we park up overnight but there were a couple of other vans here and we got chatting to their owners.
 One of them dropped us a message on Instagram at around midnight and told us to come outside if we were still awake!
 Intrigued we headed outside to discover the sea was glowing!
 This is a natural phenomenon that occurs in County Kerry caused by bioluminescent plankton.
 If you disturb the water it glows a ghostly blue colour (under the right conditions) that’s really beautiful to witness.

 We loved this spot, and would have stayed longer than one night but sadly we were tight on time whilst driving the Wild Atlantic Way.
 The combination of scenery, weather and people ensured this little piece of Ireland earned the top spot in our favourite overnight spots of 2019!

 Bonus Spot! – Ireland

 Had to sneak in a little bonus parking place too!
 Inch Beach in Ireland was the first time we slept overnight in our van on the beach.
 I had no idea you were even allowed to drive on to a beach before this trip so was very surprised when we were first directed to a car park on sand!
-There’s something pretty amazing about opening up your doors straight on to the beach, and Piglet definitely loved it!
-I only woke up twice in the night convinced the tide was going to come up and wash us away, needless to say it was all fine!
+There’s something pretty amazing about opening up your doors straight on to sand.
+Piglet definitely loved it!
+I only woke up twice in the night convinced the tide was going to come up and wash us away.
+Needless to say it was all fine!
 I would recommend checking for high tide events though just to be on the safe side!
 Sadly there wasn’t room in our Top 5 for Inch Beach but it definitely deserves a mention as one of our favourite overnight spots.